 If you’re a doctor, you’ve probably been thinking about your student loans since the day you began medical school.
 And you likely know you need a plan for your massive medical student loan debt.

-Public Service Loan Forgiveness (PSLF) is an important program for medical professionals.
-It’s often the main plan for doctors to wipe out their student loans within 10 years.
+The Public Service Loan Forgiveness program (PSLF) is a popular student debt relief option for medical professionals.
+It’s often the main plan for doctors to wipe out their student loans in as little as 10 years.
 Doctors can enter this repayment program as soon as they begin residency.

 A review of PSLF

 The PSLF program is a government student loan forgiveness option.
-Doctors and medical professionals can qualify for this program by working full time at a qualifying organization.
+Doctors and medical professionals can qualify for this program by working full time at a qualifying employer.
+The following can be considered qualifying public service employment:

 - Government organizations at any level (federal, state, local or tribal)